amirkohanpur/pn-stitcher/README.md

 The original code is written in Fortran (.f90 files) and compiled via GFortran.
 The format of input and output pore-network files is StatOil format.
 For more details on this format, please see the appendix of [Sochi (2007)](https://arxiv.org/pdf/1011.0760.pdf).
 <br/><br/>
 In order to compile the source code, you can download and install GNU Compiler Collection from [MinGW](http://www.mingw.org/).
-After completing the installation, type this line in Windows Command:
+After completing the installation, type this line in Windows Command Prompt:
 ```
 gfortran pn_stitcher.f90 > pn_stitcher
 ```
 This should generate the executable file ('pn_stitcher.exe').
-In order to run the executable file, after having appropriate input file and pore-networks files, type this line in Windows Command:
+In order to run the executable file, after having appropriate input file and pore-networks files in the same folder as the executable file, type this line in Windows Command Prompt:
 ```
 pn_stitcher.exe input.txt
 ```